 Grievances.
-The facility reported they had 21 grievances of sexual abuse, however after review it was determined there were 20 and only four that actually involved sexual abuse information/allegations.
-The auditor reviewed the grievance log and the 20 total grievances, including the four sexual abuse grievances.
+The facility reported they had zero grievances of sexual abuse.
+The auditor reviewed the grievance log and sample grievances to confirm the information.

 Hotline Calls.
 The agency does not have an internal hotline for reporting.
 The hotline that is available for inmates to call is the outside reporting mechanism.
-The auditor tested the outside reporting mechanism while on-site and was provided confirmation the call was received.
-A review of documentation indicated there were two calls related to sexual abuse and sexual harassment made through the hotline, one of which was deemed to not rise to the level of PREA.
+The auditor tested the outside reporting mechanism while on-site and was provided confirmation on the same day that the call was received.
+A review of documentation indicated there were zero sexual abuse allegations reported via the external hotline.

 Incident Reports.
-The auditor reviewed incident reports for the fifteen investigations reviewed as well as the incident report log and a sample of additional incident reports from the log.
+The auditor reviewed incident reports for the three reported allegations.
+The auditor reviewed the incident report log as well to confirm no additional sexual abuse or sexual harassment allegations were reported.